 And the win was enough to get her catapulted into many opportunities to advance her career.
 Her half-brother Tom Jnr, 51, says their father's win meant she got the best chance in life.

 Meghan's step-brother Tom Jnr is seen here with her, aged 2.

 "That money allowed Meg to go to the best schools and get the best training.
 Meg is someone who has always had laser focus.”

 “She knows what she wants and she doesn't stop until she gets it," he said.

 "She was always the family's princess but now she's going to be a real princess and I couldn't be more proud."

-Father Tom Snr with a young Meghan in this early family snapshot she posted to her Facebook page recently.
+Dad Thomas Snr with a young Meghan in this early family snapshot she posted to her Facebook page.

 Now isn't that just the best use of a lottery fortune you could imagine?